Data-Driven Predictive Control Towards Multi-Agent Motion Planning With Non-Parametric Closed-Loop Behavior Learning: Conclusion

 \section{Conclusion}

-In this work, a data-driven predictive control approach is presented and investigated to solve the multi-agent decision-making problem.
-The resulting MPC problem is formulated; and by incorporating probabilistic chance constraints of the system output into the decision-making problem formulation, a constrained optimization problem is thus appropriately constructed.
-Then, with an adroitly invoked relaxation technique, the probabilistic chance constrained optimization problem is further transformed into a deterministic constrained optimization problem.
-With this innovation and transformation, a non-parametric behavior learning routine is then presented for decision making of multi-agent systems without explicit knowledge of the system model.
-In the approach here, a finite data set is collected offline within a closed-loop control framework, and an optimization problem is iteratively solved (without the requirement of knowledge of the system model).
-With this framework, the optimal solution to the decision-making problem is efficiently and effectively determined.
-Finally, a multi-drone system example is introduced for validation purposes, and the simulation results clearly demonstrate that the data-driven approach in the work here is rather effective in the decision-making problem.
-It is also worthwhile to mention that applications of the proposed methodology are not merely limited to the multi-drone system only; and certainly, it can be further suitably deployed to other decision-making problems (such as unmanned vehicles and mobile robots) where accurate system models are difficult or costly to obtain.
+In this work, a data-driven predictive control approach is presented to solve the multi-agent motion planning problem, where a non-parametric closed-loop behavior learning routine is presented for motion planning of multi-agent systems without explicit knowledge of the system model.
+In the approach here, a finite data set is collected offline under a closed-loop control framework, and an optimization problem is iteratively solved.
+With this framework, the optimal solution to the motion planning problem is efficiently and effectively determined.
+Finally, an example of multi-UAV system is introduced, and the simulation results clearly demonstrate the effectiveness of the proposed approach.